RESEARCH NEWS

 In line with national guidance, recruitment to many of our studies has been paused.
 The only studies that remain open are those which don't require any input from our clinicians, such as online studies.
 If you are taking part in a study involving a therapy, the research assistant from your study will contact you to arrange a virtual appointment where possible.

-We are setting up virtual chats to keep in touch during this period.
+We are running virtual chat and connect sessions to keep in touch during this period.
 If you want to join in, or have any patient involvement (PPI) enquiries, please let us know by emailing: email@example.com